|

 PROOF OF MRN# WILL BE PROVIDED ONCE ENS FILED

-If your cargo is transshipping in an EU Country, but the final destination is NOT in EU territory:
+If your cargo is transshipping in a European Union Country, but the final destination is NOT in European Union territory:

 Self-Filing: